enigma-yang/yDB/README.md

 We can see yDB scales well from 1-4 cores.
 It achieves same performance of Silo, but it's not as good as DBX.

 ###LIMITATION and FUTURE WORKS
-1. Currently yDB doesn't scales well from 5 to 8 threads, but DBX[1] scales well consistently from 1 to 8 threads, we are still working on this problem.
+1. Currently yDB doesn't scale well from 5 to 8 threads, but DBX[1] scales well consistently from 1 to 8 threads, we are still working on this problem.
 2. Current implementation only support read and write operations because that's enough to demonstrate its potential, but we are still going to implement other operations such as insert, delete and scan so that we can test it against full version of YCSB.

 ###REFERENCES